The problem with the word ‘hypnosis’ is that it’s often used to point to both the way in which the process is induced and its results and methods.

 Whatever your monster is, after it has been brought up to the light of day you can start working on challenging its critical voice and changing those negative beliefs that keep you stuck and unhappy.
 If you would like help with a practical cognitive behavioral approach to this, read this article about “how to get rid of negative core beliefs”.

 It has often been said that one of the hardest things to tackle is drug addiction.
-However there are ways to help people who are addicted to drugs.
-One of these is to use hypnosis.
-There are several centers that use group hypnosis to tackle this problem.
+However there are ways to help people who are addicted to drugs and one of these is to use hypnosis.
+Mental health declines when substance abuse is present.
+The problem though is that any addiction treatment needs to take into consideration the underlying causes for drug abuse, and not just treat the symptoms.

-First of all, just as it would happen in an individual session, the sufferers will be prepared, by being given a through explanation of the process.
+As in every hypnotherapy session, the suffer needs to be informed and given a through explanation of the process.
 Then trance will be induced, deepened and used by giving detailed suggestions geared towards cessation of the destructive habit.
+It is important to know that, given the complexity of each person's underlying causes for the conditions, the process can be lengthy.

-Suggestions to this effect will probably make willing subjects give up their addiction for the foreseeable future, provided their motivation to change was strong.
+An exploration of the person's past traumas is often necessary so that healing can take place.
+Only after therapy is administered in this way suggestions can be used to make willing subjects give up their addiction for the foreseeable future, provided their motivation to change was strong.

 It is well known that hypnotherapy can be highly effective in treating people with an addiction to cigarettes.
 In the same way other addictions can be treated very effectively because the same principle is at work : hypnosis bypasses the critical conscious mind and deals directly with the subconscious.